A Reference Document · The Language Firm

 Parallel contractor relationship

 The condition that arises when a vendor accepts content from district-affiliated individuals through a pathway the district has no mechanism to see.
-In the OpenAI case, a teacher can self-enroll at the consumer-facing plans page and attest to having received all necessary authorizations; the vendor does not verify the attestation, the account goes live, and the district may not know the account exists.
-The contractor relationship exists in two parallel forms — district-signed and teacher-signed — under three documents whose hierarchy is internally contested.
 Direct control over a relationship the district does not know exists is unavailable as a matter of fact, regardless of contract text.

 COPPA